xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2016-03-02.md

   - unknown number of ppl for this workshop, guy will reach out to Yuruky later
 - corporate teambuilding could be a great moneymaking opportunity
 - Danny: should follow up with other companies
-  - Lucasz to start researching what other corporate training programs inclulde
+  - Lukasz to start researching what other corporate training programs inclulde
-  - Lucasz can reach out to companies that offer internships at his school
+  - Lukasz can reach out to companies that offer internships at his school

 ##### Machine Room Tools Workshops
 - from Chris (XCJ)